WillDera/djangosite/README.md

 ![Django Image](https://miro.medium.com/max/2000/1*HVKOLLX7wprRbHTl2IPDcQ.png)

-# This is was blog created using Django
+# This blog was created using Django
 This project was to better understand django and how it works on the backend.
 Including functionalities it offers and how it stands against Javascript in the web development sector.